DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 adopted by the Accreditation Council for Graduate Medical Education, 401 North

-adopted by reference.
-Any medical postgraduate training program accredited by the
+by reference.
+A medical postgraduate training program accredited by the Accreditation

-(5) Copies of the standards adopted by reference in this rule are available for
+(5) Copies of the standards adopted by reference in subrules (1) to (4) of this rule are

-inspection and distribution at a cost of 10 cents per page from the Board of Osteopathic
+available for inspection and distribution at a cost of 25 cents per page from the Board of

-Medicine and Surgery, Bureau of Professional Licensing, Licensing and Regulatory
+Osteopathic Medicine and Surgery, Bureau of Professional Licensing, Licensing and

 R 338.123 Licensure by examination.